-Join Garrick Chow for an in-depth discussion in this video Work with the PSP ChannelStrip, part of Up and Running with Auria Pro.
+Join Garrick Chow for an in-depth discussion in this video Work with the PSP ChannelStrip, part of Learning Auria Pro.

 - Once you have your tracks recorded…and your regions edited and arranged,…it's time to start mixing your song.…At it's most basic mixing involves…adjusting the overall volume of each track…in relation to the other tracks…in order to create the most pleasing and…impactful version of your song.…But in addition to adjusting their track levels,…panning tracks left or right in the stereo field,…adding EQ and compression to the project as a whole,…and much more.…So in this chapter, we're going to touch on…several concepts and tools you'll need…to understand in order to mix your song in Auria.…And I'd like to start here by looking…at the PSP Channel Strip.…